colehahn/colehahn.github.io/README.md

 - add dark mode support
 - add color for safari border like on other website
-- fix bug with side margins on mobile
 - it would be cool to have my resume automatically export as pdf and commit to here